-1) Ensure the unit is disconnected from the incoming power supply.
+Ensure the unit is disconnected from the incoming power supply.
 Start by removing both right and left side covers using a #2 Phillips head screwdriver.

-2) With the covers removed there is now access to the 3 nuts that secure the Railing Capture Assemblies (1) on each side of the unit.
+With the covers removed there is access to the 3 nuts that secure the Handrail Capture Assemblies (1) on each side of the unit.

-On the right side (electrical panel side) there are two Electrical Connections (2/3) that must be disconnected prior to removing the handrail assembly.
+On the right side (electrical panel side) there are Electrical Connections (2/3) that must be disconnected prior to removing the handrail assembly.

-3) Disconnect the "Spade" Ground Wire

-Connection (2) then disconnect the monitor

-VGA Interface Connection (3) by unscrewing the two retaining screws, and gently disconnect it from the port.
+Disconnect the "Spade" Ground Wire Connection (2) then disconnect the monitor VGA Interface Connection (3) by unscrewing the two retaining screws and gently disconnect it from the port.

-4) carefully feed the Communication and Ground Wires (1) around the backside of the capture assembly.
+Remove any wire ties that may be securing the wire bundle and carefully feed the Communication and Ground Wire (1) around the backside of the capture assembly.

-5) Use a 1/2 wrench to loosen the 3 nuts on each of the capture assemblies, loosen the nuts 6 to 8 revolutions each, or enough that the handrail assembly is loose enough to move.
+Use a 1/2 wrench to loosen the 3 nuts on each of the capture assemblies, loosen the nuts 6 to 8 revolutions each, or enough that the handrail assembly is loose enough to move.